Africa orientale, Somalia, fazioni, Usa Nyt 06-06-06

 country at diplomatic arm’s length ever since, viewing with skepticism the 14 failed rounds of peace

-over the years.
+negotiations over the years.
 The latest one produced an interim

-government carefully balanced by clan representation
+government carefully balanced by clan representation, which has been

 urging Washington